dkharazi/oldnotes/business_principles/01_systems.md

     - Inventory Management

 ## RMS
-- A system that achieves retail marketing solutions)
+- A system that achieves POS (point of sales) retail management solutions, which is geared more towards store owners
-- Similar to CRM, but involves less analytics
+- Focuses on answering more specific product-level questions at the store-level and performing sales operations, such as:
+	- Listing product codes, descriptions, pricing, etc.
+	- Listing product quantities by store
+	- Listing order information, such as purchase details and shipping estimates (i.e. customer information, shipping address, billing address, email address, etc.)
-- Examples:
+	- Performing product sales
+	- Performing pricing adjustments (i.e. promos) for products at the store level
+	- Performing sales estimates for groups of products
+	- Performing discounts, vouchers, loyalty offers on products at the store level
+- Used by store managers and merchandising teams, such as:
-    - Customer Segmentation
+	- Store managers
-    - Customer Loyalty
+	- Customer Loyalty teams
-    - Coupon Management
+	- Coupon Management teams
-    - SMS Marketing
+	- SMS Marketing teams
-    - Consumer Insights
+	- Consumer Insights teams
-    - Email Marketing
+	- Email Marketing teams
-    - eReceipt Marketing
+	- eReceipt Marketing teams
-    - Social Media Interaction
+	- Social Media Interaction teams

 ## ITSM
 1. Service Strategy